-We are a specialty finance company that provides debt and equity growth capital to technology-related companies at all stages of development.
-We primarily finance privately-held companies backed by leading venture capital and private equity firms and also may finance certain publicly-traded companies.
-Our principal office is located in the Silicon Valley and we have additional offices in the Boston, Boulder, Chicago and Columbus areas.
+We are a specialty finance company that provides debt and equity growth capital to technology-related and life-science companies at all stages of development from seed and emerging growth to expansion and established stages of development.
+We primarily finance privately-held companies backed by leading venture capital and private equity firms, and may also finance select publicly listed companies and lower middle market companies.
+Our principal office is located in the Silicon Valley and we have additional offices in the Boston, Boulder, Chicago, Columbus and San Diego areas.
 Our goal is to be the leading structured mezzanine capital provider of choice for venture capital and private equity backed technology-related companies requiring sophisticated and customized financing solutions.
+Our strategy is to evaluate and invest in a broad range of companies active in the technology and life science industries and to offer a full suite of growth capital products up and down the capital structure.
 We invest primarily in structured mezzanine debt and, to a lesser extent, in senior debt and equity investments.
 We use the term "structured mezzanine debt investment" to refer to any debt investment, such as a senior or subordinated secured loan, that is coupled with an equity component, including warrants, options or rights to purchase common or preferred stock.
 Our structured mezzanine debt investments will typically be secured by some or all of the assets of the portfolio company.

+Our investment objective is to maximize our portfolio total return by generating current income from our debt investments and capital appreciation from our equity-related investments.
 We are an internally managed, non-diversified closed-end investment company that has elected to be regulated as a business development company under the 1940 Act.
 As a business development company, we are required to comply with certain regulatory requirements.
-For instance, we generally have to invest at least 70% of our total assets in "qualifying assets," including securities of private U.S. companies, cash, cash equivalents, U.S. government securities and high-quality debt investments that mature in one year or less
+For instance, we generally have to invest at least 70% of our total assets in "qualifying assets," including securities of private U.S. companies, cash, cash equivalents, U.S. government securities and high-quality debt investments that mature in one year or less.